cloe-org/CLOE/CONTRIBUTING.md

 ### Branching

 Once you have an up-to-date copy of the repository you should create a branch, which should be linked to an open issue.
 In general an issue should be opened any time you believe something needs to be changed or added to the main branch (*i.e.* a bug fix, a new feature, *etc.*).
-This will provide context for the repository maintainers when reviewing your merge request.
+This will provide context for the repository maintainers when reviewing your merge request (MR).

 **You should always avoid making direct commits to the main branch.**